cboettig/ews-review/manuscript.md

-Research, a partnership between the University of California Santa Cruz and the Fisheries Ecology Division, Southwest Fisheries Science Center, Santa Cruz, CA, to CB; the NSF Integrative Graduate Education and Research Traineeship Program to NH and by funding from NSF Grant EF 0742674 to AH.
+Research, a partnership between the University of California Santa Cruz and the Fisheries Ecology Division, Southwest Fisheries Science Center, Santa Cruz, CA, to CB; the NSF Integrative Graduate Education and Research Traineeship Program to NR and by funding from NSF Grant EF 0742674 to AH.

 References
 ==========